liyanage/xcode-text-macros/README.md

   `Contents/PlugIns/TextMacros.xctxtmacro/Contents/Resources/`.
 * The Xcode user defaults also influence the macros, specifically the whitespace.
   These defaults are documented [here](http://developer.apple.com/mac/library/documentation/DeveloperTools/Reference/XcodeUserDefaultRef/100-Xcode_User_Defaults/UserDefaultRef.html#//apple_ref/doc/uid/TP40005535-CH3-SW40).
+* Completion prefixes are more useful when you limit the macros to the source code contexts in which they make sense.
+You do that by specifying appropriate context include and exclude lists for each macro.
+To find out what contexts are active at a particular source code location, I use a one-line shell script with the command `echo $XCSourceContext` that I added as an Xcode user script.
+I place the cursor in the location I’m interested in and run the script, which inserts the list of context identifiers.

 About the Macros
 ================